CoreWeave: Models Intelligence, Performance & Price

 Common questions about CoreWeave

-The fastest model on CoreWeave by output speed is gpt-oss-20B (low) at 316.8 tokens per second.
+The fastest model on CoreWeave by output speed is Kimi K2.7 Code at 288.7 tokens per second.

-The model with the lowest time to first token on CoreWeave is Llama 4 Scout at 0.68s.
+The model with the lowest time to first token on CoreWeave is Granite 4.1 8B at 0.80s.
 Lower latency means faster initial response time.

-The most affordable model on CoreWeave by blended price is DeepSeek V4 Flash at $0.01 per 1M tokens (3:1 input to output ratio).
+The most affordable model on CoreWeave by blended price is DeepSeek V4 Flash at $0.01 per 1M tokens (7:2:1 cache hit/input/output ratio).

 Yes, CoreWeave offers an OpenAI-compatible API, making it easy to switch from OpenAI or use existing OpenAI SDK integrations.

-Yes, all 24 models on CoreWeave support JSON mode for structured output.
+24 of 26 models on CoreWeave support JSON mode for structured output.

 Yes, provider performance can vary over time due to infrastructure changes, load balancing, and updates.
 We continuously benchmark all providers and display historical performance trends in the "Over Time" charts.